JuandavidGonzalezJrz/RawMetrics-ETL/README.md

 # RawMetrics-ETL

-RawMetrics-ETL is a Python-based ETL project for extracting and cleaning time-series telemetry from `.FIT` activity files.
+RawMetrics-ETL is a Python-based data pipeline for extracting, structuring, and cleaning time-series telemetry from .FIT activity files.

 The project focuses on preserving the temporal structure of sensor data while applying domain-aware cleaning rules to cycling telemetry such as power, cadence, heart rate, speed, temperature, and other metrics available in FIT `record` messages.